| What is the difference between Nickel Cadmium, Nickel

 longer than the original.
 In some cases the replacement current rating may

-be less in which case it won't last as long the the original when it was new
+be less in which case it won't last as long as the original when it was new

 New batteries come partially discharged and should be fully charged before using